miraland-labs/miraland/docs/src/getstarted/overview.md

 ## Testing and developing environments

-When developing on Solana you have a few options for environments.
+When developing on Miraland you have a few options for environments.

-The easiest and quickest way to get started is the [Solana Playground](https://beta.solpg.io) - a browser based IDE that allows you to write, deploy, and test programs.
+The easiest and quickest way to get started is the [Miraland Playground](https://beta.solpg.io) - a browser based IDE that allows you to write, deploy, and test programs.

 The most popular setup is [local development](local.md) with a local validator